Rescue, Rehabilitate, Relocate and Re-educate

 On Saturday, August 31, 2019 we participated with two other rescue organizations to rescue six extremely neglected horses in Armstrong County.
 We brought 3 geldings (Comanche, Lakota, and Apache) back to our farm to begin the rehabilitation process.
 All three are emaciated, have rain rot, and neglected hooves.
 All three will have extended rehab time.
 The other organizations we worked with were Whiskey Acres Sanctuary who took 2 horses and Rory Ridge Rescue who took one.
 All of our organizations are facing large expenses with these horses.
 Donations or gift cards from Tractor Supply and Rural King are needed and greatly appreciated.

-Update 12/11/19 - Lakota and Apache continue to do well, despite a setback when Apache was diagnosed with Lyme.
+Update 2/20/2020 - Lakota and Apache continue to do well and are looking forward to spring.
+The legal system works slowly.
 We still need good quality second cut hay and Nutrena Safechoice Senior feed.

 If you would like to become part of our volunteer care team for these horses, please contact our Volunteer Coordinator, Tracy Wiltrout, at 724-516-5863.

 Did you know...?